Flux159/cassie-odm/README.md

 ```

 When writing an application, the general idea is that you preload all your schemas into cassie, then sync your models once before running your other code (ie before starting an express application or web server).
 This will give you access to all your models whenever you need them by using the cassie.model('ModelName') function.
 An example of this process is given in the [wiki](http://wiki).

+A final thing to note is that you can specify Keyspace replication strategy's in your Cassie config (if you let Cassie create your keyspaces for you - you can do this yourself through cqlsh, but Cassie can automate the process as well).
+See "Keyspace Replication Strategy and Production Notes" for more information.

 Primary Keys
 ----------